camol94/companies/README.md

 ## Development server

-Run `npm install` for install dependencies then run `ng serve` for a dev server.
+Run `npm ci` for install dependencies then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build